jalsalam/tblrelations/README.md

 dfx %>% join_dfy(by = "id")
 ```

-But there are plenty of questions about how that should work.
+But there are plenty of questions about what else would be worthwhile.